Opening Brilliance Friday, October 3, 2025 7:00 PM

 Orchestra Director

-Since 2006, Ms. Kim has been a faculty member at the Conservatory of Music at Purchase College, where she currently serves as Chair of Classical Studies.
-Amidst her many roles on campus, she enjoys teaching and is a beloved coach and mentor to countless students.
+Since 2006, Kim has been a faculty member at the Purchase College Conservatory of Music, where she currently serves as Chair of Classical Studies.
+Alongside her work on campus, she is deeply committed to sharing the power of orchestral music with wider audiences, building partnerships with local organizations, and mentoring musicians both in the college community and throughout the region.

 About the Conservatory